-A very good answer to the question "Had Calvin a heart?" may be found in the following historical facts taken from Appleton's American Cyclopedia, volume 14, page 779:
+A very good answer to the question "Had Calvin a heart?" may be found in the follow-ing historical facts taken from Appleton's American Cyclopedia, volume 14, page 779:

-Michael Servetus, a Spanish author, of great learning and notoriety, having spent many years in writing and lecturing on the subject of medicine, during which time he anticipated Harvey and Hunter in discovering the true theory of the circulation of the blood. true theory of the circulation of the blood, became deeply interested in theology during the mature years of his life. came a disbeliever in the doctrine of the Trinity, and wrote a very able work, setting forth his views on the subject.
-At this time John Calvin was the leader of the churches and the principal theological teacher of that period, and thus it was very proper for Servetus to consult Calvin in matters of theological opinion.
-He therefore sent a copy of his manuscript to Calvin, asking him to make whatever suggestions or corrections he might deem wise, and return it to him prior to publication.
-Instead of acting like a man who had a heart and kindly telling Servetus he did not approve of the views set forth in the manuscript, and beseeching him as a Christian byother to abandon the daugerous doctrines, he kept the manuscript and wrote letters to the clergy to be on the lookout for the heretical author.
+Michael Servetus, a Spanish author, of great learning and notoriety, having spent many years in writing and lecturing on the subject of medicine, during which time he anticipated Harvey and Hunter in discovering the true theory of the circulation of the blood, became deeply interested in theology during the mature years of his life.

+He became a disbeliever in the doctrine of the Trinity, and wrote a very able work, setting forth his views on the subject.
+At this time John Calvin was the leader of the churches and the principal theological teach-er of that period, and thus it was very proper for Servetus to consult Calvin in matters of theological opinion.
+He therefore sent a copy of his manuscript to Calvin, asking him to make whatever-suggestions or corrections he might deem wise, and return it to him prior to publication.
+Instead of acting like a man who had a heart and kindly telling Servetus he did not approve of the views set forth in the manuscript, and beseeching him as a Christian byother to abandon the dangerous doctrines, he kept the manuscript and wrote letters to the clergy to be on the lookout for the heretical author.

-Servetus waited seven years for the return of the manuscript from Calvin, but was compelled to publish the book without the aid of the one in whom he had trusted for brotherly counsel.
+Servetus waited seven years for the return of the manuscript from Calvin, but was com-pelled to publish the book without the aid of the one in whom he had trusted for brotherly counsel.
 The work went through the press in Vienna in 1553, and Servetus was arrested soon by the heresy hunters and imprisoned for trial, but he soon escaped, and made his way through hunger and suffering to Geneva, in hope of Christian protection from Calvin.
-But no sooner had he arrived than he was again arrested at the instance of Calvin, and a council of sixty bishops of the Swiss churches was called, and under the leadership of this "old theologian" and "stalwart champion" Servetus was burnt at the stake in sight of the city of Geneva.
+But no sooner had he arrived than he was But no sooner had he arrived than he was again arrested at the instance of Calvin, and a council of sixty bishops of the Swiss, churches was called, and under the leadership of this "old theologian" and "stalwart champion" Servetus was burnt at the stake in sight of the city of Geneva.
 With him also perished the mauscript sent to Calvin.
-If this black crime does not brand John Calvin as "utterly destitute of a heart," and as deserving of the highest penalty known to the laws of God and man, then I am not able to judge correctly of his "just treatment."-S. D. BOWKER, in Kansas City Journal.
+If this black crime does not brand John Calvin as "utterly destitute of a heart," and as deserving of the highest penalty known to the laws of God and man, then I am not able to judge correctly of his "just treatment."-S. judge correctly of his "just treatment."-S. D. Bowker, in Kansas City Journal.

-For sufferers Chronic Diseases, 36 pages, symptoms, remedies, helps, advice.
+For sufferers Chronic Diseases, 35 pages, symptoms, remedies, helps, advice.
 Send stamp-Dr. Whittier St. Louis, Mo. (oldest office.)
 State case your way.

 \$5 to \$20 per day at home.
-Samples worth \$5 free.
-Address Stinson & Co., Portland, Me.
+Samples worth to free.
+Address STINSON & Co., Portland, Me.

-A LFRED DENION CRIDGE, Psychometer.
-Examines locks of hair, letters, mineral specimens; locates wells. etc. Terms \$2.00.
+A LPRED DENION CRIDGE, Psychometer.
+Examines iocks of hair, letters, mineral specimens; locates wells. etc. Terms #2.00.
 Address Box 148, Salem, Or.